patelkrupali010/Fetch-Rewards-Assessment/README.md

 o	Apache Spark for distributed data processing and add transformation logic python code o	Apache Airflow to orchestrate the ETL pipeline o	Monitoring can be implemented to track health and performance of the application.
-AWS CloudWatch, Grafana can be used. o
+AWS CloudWatch, Grafana can be used.

-● What other components would you want to add to make this production ready? o	Error handling and recovery: Robust error handling to handle failures in message processing or database operations. o	Run Pytests for testing the desired behavior of application o	Monitoring: track health and performance of application o	Configuration management: No code level config changes required o	Documentation of process, architectural decisions, setup and installations
+● What other components would you want to add to make this production ready? o	Error handling and recovery: Robust error handling to handle failures in message processing or database operations. o	Run Pytests for testing the desired behavior of the application o	Monitoring: track health and performance of application o	Configuration management: No code level config changes required o	Documentation of process, architectural decisions, setup and installations